 All official communication related to conduct policy matters will be sent to the individual's official university e-mail address.
-Both the grievant and the aggrieved should communicate only with the Dean of Students unless otherwise directed by the Dean of Students.
+Both the grievant and the aggrieved should communicate only with the Dean of Students or their designee, unless otherwise directed by the Dean of Students.